casey-shew/content-developer-test_jonathan-easton/exercise_specs.md

 First, create an if statement that checks the input for your favorite color.
 (Assume all lowercase characters).

-If your favorite color is input correctly, output a message to the screen indicating this to the user.
+If your favorite color is entered correctly, output a message to the screen indicating this to the user.

-Test multiple inputs to verify that your if statment is working correctly. (red, blue, green)
+Test multiple inputs to verify that your if statment is working correctly.
+(For example: red, blue, or green.)

 Use else to output a message letting the user know that they guessed incorrectly.